-The following is a selected list of specialist studies on the academies published in the last thirty-five years, arranged by date.
+The following is a selected list of specialist studies on the academies published in the last forty years, arranged by date.
 The findings of these works will in many cases be superseded by and should be checked against Dissenting Academies Online: Database and Encyclopedia.
 For secondary studies on specific academies and tutors, search the Database and Encyclopedia.

 - Nuttall, G. F., New College, London and its Library (London, 1977).